Abraham Zangen: Biography

-Abraham Zangen was born in Jerusalem.
-He earned his B.Sc in pharmacology from the Hebrew University and his PhD from the Bar Ilan University in Israel in 1999.
-He then did a postdoc at the U.S. National Institutes of Health (NIH), which ended in 2003.
+Abraham Zangen was born in Ramat Gan, Israel.
+He earned his B.Sc. in pharmacology from the Hebrew University and his PhD from the Bar Ilan University in Israel in 1999.
+He then did a postdoc at the U.S. National Institutes of Health (NIH) until 2003.
+In 2003, he returned to Israel and established a laboratory at the Weizmann Institute of Science in Rehovot, attaining the rank of associate professor in 2010.
+In 2012, he joined the faculty of Ben Gurion University of the Negev and was made a full professor in 2015.

 Zangen is married to Rachel, with whom he has six children.

 Scientific career

 Zangen studies neuroplasticity in the brain reward system and the effects of brain stimulation on neuroplasticity in psychiatric disorders including depression, addiction and attention deficits.

-During his postdoc at the NIH, Zangen was part of a team that invented a magnetic coil called the "H coil" for use in transcranial magnetic stimulation (TMS); the coil allows deeper penetration of the magnetic field into the brain and the procedure wherein the H-coil was applied to TMS became known as "deep TMS".
+During his postdoc at the NIH, Zangen was part of a team that invented a magnetic coil called the "H coil" for use in transcranial magnetic stimulation (TMS); the coil allows deeper penetration of the magnetic field into the brain and the procedure wherein the H-coil was applied to TMS became known as "Deep TMS".
 The H-coil was patented by the NIH in 2002, and was licensed by the startup company Brainsway in 2003.
-He has continued to do research on applications for deep TMS.
+Zangen has continued to do research on applications for Deep TMS and consults for BrainsWay.